+Disk delivery disaster recovery

-Disk Delivery Disaster Recovery Problem Cannot Find Physical Location of Drives Selected for Disk Delivery When using the Disk Delivery method for disaster recovery, it is possible that you will receive the following error: Cannot find physical location of drives selected for disk delivery Objects will be restored when creating a partition on the new disk if you select a drive letter that has not been used before.
-The better solution would be: Action Disaster recovery checks disk information before restoring objects.
+Cannot find physical location of drives selected for disk delivery

+When using the Disk Delivery method for disaster recovery, it is possible that you will receive the following error:

+Cannot find physical location of drives selected for disk delivery

+Objects will be restored when creating a partition on the new disk if you select a drive letter that has not been used before.
+The better solution would be:

+Disaster recovery checks disk information before restoring objects.
 An internal function reads the Registry value Information, which is created by the Disk Administrator.
 If the Disk Administrator is started several times, the Information value becomes corrupted (format is changed during update) - the parsers fail in such cases.
 If you delete the HKEY_LOCAL_MACHINE\SYSTEM\DISK Information key and restart the Disk Administrator, the function will succeed.

+No operating system found

-Problem No Operating System Found After performing disaster recovery, if the final boot of a Windows system fails with No Operating System Found.
-Action Check the boot.ini file for information about where the partition information is located.
-See Step 4 in the section "Recovery" on page 39 for additional information.
-Problem Disk Delivery Disaster Recovery of a Media Agent Client If you are performing a Disk Delivery disaster recovery, Data Protector first tries to connect to the original client where the backup device was attached (Media Agent client) in order to use the same device for restore.
-However, when you are performing Disk Delivery disaster recovery of the crashed Media Agent client where the backup has been made, Data Protector will not be able to connect to it and will proceed with offline restore and search for a local device for the restore.
+After performing disaster recovery, if the final boot of a Windows system fails with No Operating System Found.

+Check the boot.ini file for information about where the partition information is located.
+See Step 4 in the section

+"Updating and editing the system recovery data (SRD)" on page 36 for additional information.

+Disk delivery disaster recovery of a Media Agent client

+If you are performing a Disk Delivery disaster recovery, Data Protector first tries to connect to the original client where the backup device was attached (Media Agent client) in order to use the same device for restore.
+However, when you are performing

+Disk Delivery disaster recovery of the crashed Media Agent client where the backup has been made, Data Protector will not be able to connect to it and will proceed with offline restore and search for a local device for the restore.
 If there is no local device attached, Data Protector will issue a notification that there is no local device attached and will abort the disaster recovery.